-The District Crisis Intervention Team is used when the resources of the School Based Crisis Team is not sufficient to handle either the number of students impacted by a traumatic event or the magnitude of the trauma.
-The co-leads of the District Crisis Team work collaboratively with principals, area superintendents, and other district staff to determine the level of intervention needed.
+The District Mental Health Crisis Response Team is used when the resources of the School-Based Mental Health Crisis Team are not sufficient to handle either the number of students impacted by a traumatic event or the magnitude of the trauma.
+The co-leads of the District Mental Health Crisis Response Team work collaboratively with principals, area superintendents, and other district staff to determine the level of intervention needed.

-The following are examples of the types of intervention that the District Crisis Team performs:
+The following are examples of the types of intervention that the District Mental Health Crisis Response Team performs:

-- Telephone consultation with administrators and School Based Crisis Team - Consultation with district level administration - Prepare, with Director of Community Information Services, statement or information for sharing with the media, parents, etc. - Provide school-based consultation/leadership to schools - Facilitate the involvement of Employee Assistance Program - Facilitate involvement of appropriate outside entities, such as Hospice Trauma and Loss Program
+- Telephone consultation with administrators and School-Based Mental Health Crisis Team - Consultation with district level administration - Prepare, with Director of Community Information Services, a statement or information for sharing with the media, parents, etc. - Provide school-based consultation/leadership to schools - Facilitate the involvement of Employee Assistance Program (EAP) - Facilitate involvement of appropriate outside entities, such as Hospice Trauma and Loss Program

-SCHOOL DISTRICT OF VOLUSIA DISTRICT PROCESS FOR CRISIS RESPONSE TEAM NOTIFICATION
+SCHOOL DISTRICT OF VOLUSIA DISTRICT PROCESS FOR WHOLE SCHOOL CRISIS RESPONSE